 The Greta Maxwell fund supports arts and crafts in the College.
 Students may apply for an award using this form, which should be submitted to the Director of Studies in Architecture and History of Art.

 Applications for all other types of financial support should be made using this form.
 This includes assistance with general living expenses in cases of unexpected financial hardship or Covid-related PhD overruns.
+Please also use this form for assistance with the costs of any supra-curricular courses you wish to take, except for courses taken at the University Language Centre, for which there is a specific form (see above).

 Funding offered by the University